-Suicide attackers target headquarters of Libya's electoral commission
+Suicide militants storm HQ of Libya's election commission, 12 dead

 “A suicide bomber blew up himself inside the commission and the others set a part of the building on fire.”

 The victims included three employees of the commission and four members of local security forces, Omar said.
-The health ministry put the toll at 11 dead and two wounded.
+The health ministry put the toll at 12 dead and seven wounded.

 Libya has been in a state of turmoil since a 2011 civil war resulted in the overthrow of longstanding ruler Muammar Gaddafi by rebel fighters backed by NATO air strikes.